Figure 1 (above): Portrait of Albert Kapr from his 1982 book, Schrift- und Buchkunst.

 Historical-critical editions pose more than just academic challenges for publishers: they also raise technical and typographic questions.
-I originally wrote the following article in German for the Journal für Designgeschichte, which published it in 2012.
+I originally wrote the following article in German for the Journal für Druckgeschichte, which published it in 2012.
 Sylvia Werfel, who edited that version, invited me to write it after seeing my presentation on this subject at a 2012 symposium held at the Gutenberg Museum in Mainz, Schrift / Macht / Welten.
 Typografie und Macht (which could be translated as “Writing / Power / Worlds.
 Typography and Power”).
-I also held a similar presentation on Albert Kapr at the 2011 ATypI conference in Reykjavík that touched on this topic.
+My presentation on Albert Kapr at the 2011 ATypI conference in Reykjavík also touched on this topic.

 In May 1989, a few months before the fall of the Berlin Wall, the Arbeitskreis Druckgeschichte met in Leipzig.
 During a visit to Interdruck, the participants saw the current production status of the Marx/Engels Gesamtausgabe (MEGA), among other things.
 At that time, it was expected that the project – which began in the 1970s – would be completed in the year 2010.
-In fact, by the time that 2010 rolled around, only the fifty-eighth volume in the series had been published (from a projected total number of 114 volumes, for the entire series).
+In fact, by the time that 2010 rolled around, only the fifty-eighth volume in the series had been published (from a projected total of one hundred fourteen volumes for the entire series).